How to Become a Vegetarian Including What to Eat

 Learning Through Failing

-However, the beautiful thing about failing at something is that you learn a lot too.
-As a result, I compiled some resources with tips for becoming vegetarian that you can use to help to go through the same thing.
+However, the beautiful thing about failing at something is that you learn a lot, too.
+As a result, I compiled some resources with tips for becoming a vegetarian that you can use to help you go through the same thing.

 Of course, there are some great reasons I think being a vegetarian is a great way to live.
 So, here are the resources on how to do it.